Mistakes to avoid when leasing a car

 Leasing a car gives you a vehicle to drive for a fixed number of miles and months.
 It’s similar to renting an apartment instead of buying a house.
 There is less long-term commitment involved, but you still have to pay for it.

 The monthly cost of leasing a car is often lower than buying it with an auto loan.
-Drivers save an average of $133 per monthly payment, according to Experian’s State of the Automotive Finance Market report for the third quarter of 2022.
+Drivers save an average of $139 per monthly payment, according to Experian’s State of the Automotive Finance Market report for the first quarter of 2023.
 However, there are downsides to be aware of.

 7 mistakes to avoid when leasing a car